Section 1.2 — Data in practice#

 %pycat ../datasets/players.csv

-We can create a the data frame object players by loading the players dataset located at ../datasets/players.csv by calling the function pd.read_csv.
+We can create a the data frame object from the players dataset located at ../datasets/players.csv by calling the function pd.read_csv.

 players = pd.read_csv("../datasets/players.csv")